wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 More concisely, they judge a book by its cover.

 *How much* some programming language is imperative, declarative, functional, strongly typed, or object oriented, are *highly orthogonal concepts*, which people tend to struggle with.
-With that in mind, it would be a shame to dismiss every language on that grounds that it's
+With that in mind, it would be a shame to dismiss every language based on reasons like...

 * too much or not enough imperative
 * too much or not enough declarative